lemlac/mulem/docs/reference.md

 maybeInt = Some[int](1)
 ```

-The syntax `[]` was chosen so that generic type inferrence will take precedence. `neta(a, b)` means to *call the instantiated function that `neta` returns with inferred types* whereas `neta[a, b]` means to *call the abstract function `neta` with these exact values.* This also makes it easy to distinguish actual function calls from macros/inlining.
+The syntax `[]` was chosen so that generic type inference will take precedence. `meta(a, b)` means to *call the instantiated function that `meta` returns with inferred types* whereas `meta[a, b]` means to *call the abstract function `meta` with these exact values.* This also makes it easy to distinguish actual function calls from macros/inlining.
 This removes the need for the more conventional arrow bracket `<>` syntax, which can get confusing.
 For example, in `f( g < a, b > ( c ) )`, is `g` a generic function or is that comparing two values and passing the results to `f`?
 The square bracket syntax removes this ambiguity, `f( g [ a, b ] ( c ) )`.
 This makes it semantically clear that you're doing a compile-time function call followed by a run-time function call.

 ### Where Block

 This is not required for all meta functions but is useful for defining what patterns each parameter is expected to be.
-It must be the first definition, and any subsequent definitions should have patterns that match the where clause.
+It must be the first definition, and any subsequent definitions should have patterns that match the `where` clause.
 One common pattern is simply `type` which indicates that a parameter is any literal type.

 ```
 List[T, N] :: where =